James Keane (bishop): Archbishop of Dubuque

 Pope Pius X named James Keane as the third archbishop of Dubuque on August 11, 1911.
 James Keane would gain the nickname "Hickory" due to his stern nature.
 Along with the Keane appointment, Pius X erected the Diocese of Des Moines out of the western part of the Diocese of Davenport in southern Iowa.

-One of Keane's interests as archbishop was Columbia College, the Catholic college in Dubuque.
-When he came to Dubuque, Columbia had an enrollment of 330 and a staff of 20.
-By the time he died, it had an enrollment of 700 and a faculty of 48.
-He began an endowment fund for the college in 1917; it became one of only seven Catholic educational institutions in the U.S. with an endowment fund of at least one million dollars.
+One of Keane's interests as archbishop was St. Joseph College, the Catholic college in Dubuque.
+By 1917, it had been renamed as Dubuque College.
+That same year, Keane began an endowment fund for the college; it became one of only seven Catholic colleges or universities in the country with an endowment fund of at least $1 million.
 Keane secured a $200,000 donation from the Rockefeller Foundation for the college.
-Columbia College is now Loras College.
+Dubuque College is today Loras University.

+After the American entry into World War I in 1917, Keane became a member of the National Catholic War Council, created to provide Catholic chaplains for the US Armed Forces in France and to coordinate war relief efforts.

-A strong believer in Catholic education, Keane insisted that all Catholics in the archdiocese support the parochial schools, even if they did not have children attending them.
+A strong believer in Catholic education, Keane insisted that all Catholics in the archdiocese provide financial support to the parochial schools, even if they did not have children attending them.
 He also started the diocesan newspaper, the Witness.

-Keane was a staunch supporter of the temperance movement in the United States and spoke out frequently against alcohol consumption.
-He also served on the American Commission on Conditions in Ireland of 1920, organized to resolve the armed conflict in Ireland between the United Kingdom and the Irish Republican Army.
+Keane was a staunch supporter of the temperance movement in the United States and spoke out frequently against alcohol abuse.
+He also served on the American Commission on Conditions in Ireland of 1920, organized to resolve the Irish War of Independence between the United Kingdom and the Irish Republican Army.

+In 1922, Keane organized the catholic schools in the archdiocese into a school system.
 Keane gained national attention as a speaker in 1926 at the World Alliance for International Friendship Through the Churches in Des Moines, Iowa, his address being broadcast nationally on radio.
 Keane decreed that Catholics in his diocese who went dancing on Saturday nights should be denied communion at Mass.
+A popular speaker, Keane's lectures at the University of Iowa in Iowa City, Iowa, and the Iowa State University in Ames, Iowa, were broadcast on radio during the 1920s.
+In 1928, the Catholic Historical Society was founded in Dubuque, with Keane named as its first president.